-Lucie de Gouvernet, later the Marquise de la Tour du Pin (the fictional Sophie’s real-life companion at the opening of the Estates General).
+Lucie de Gouvernet, later the Marquise de la Tour du Pin (Theo's fictional friend; he quotes her observation: "I fear we are all dancing to the precipice).
 She spent much of the Reign of Terror in hiding and fled France in March 1794 (living briefly on a farm outside Albany in upstate New York).
 Her husband survived; her father and father-in-law both went to the guillotine.
 She left behind a captivating memoir of her life and times (The Memoirs of Madame de la Tour du Pin) and died in 1853 at the age of 83.

 Francois Jourgniac De Saint-Meard (the real-life cellmate of the fictional Francois at the Abbaye Prison).
 He was a captain in the French army and wrote a harrowing memoir of his captivity at the Abbaye (My Thirty-Eight Hours of Agony).
 He died in Paris in 1827.